 You might have seen a traditional wheeled robot.
-The traditional wheeled robot is best for flat surfaces but It is struggling hard on difficult surfaces (like moon surface).
-Here comes the use of the latest robot technology- A four legged robot as shown in fig 1.
+The traditional wheeled robot is best for flat surfaces but, it is struggling hard on difficult surfaces (like moon surface).
+Here comes the use of the latest robot technology- A four legged robot and wheeled robot as shown in fig 1.
 These robots can move individual legs to specific spots and can also tilt their bodies.

 Now, let’s get into the most interesting part of this article ― the movement of the four legged robot.

 In order to move a leg, it should be lifted, extended, and then brought forward.
 This is accomplished with two servo motors.
 Firstly, motor 2 is rotated in an anticlockwise direction, which causes the leg to be raised off the ground (refer fig 2a).
 Afterwards, motor 1 is rotated in the anticlockwise direction to extend the leg (refer fig 2b).

 Lastly, motor 2 is turned clockwise to place the leg on the ground as shown in fig 2c.
 It is clear here that the contact point of this leg has moved forward (from point A to B).
 This is the leg movement of a robot from one place to another place.

 In this condition if the robot body also moves forward, we are done with the robot's forward motion.